 5 Duet-Designed Spaces to Inspire Your Own Entertaining This Season

 Rooms that look good and work the way you want, especially when you’re entertaining guests?
-Those are the shining-star spaces of the home.
-Here, we rounded up five rooms from five different projects; each one has a few savvy design moves that we hope inspire you this holiday-and-hosting season!
+Those are the shining star spaces of the home.
+Here, we rounded up five rooms from five different projects; each one has a few savvy design moves that we hope inspire you this holiday and hosting season!

 1. RAISING THE BAR